DhanuWahyuni52/DhanuWahyuni52/notes/reflections.md

 Consider adding a README.md file to explain the purpose and usage of the repository.
 Explore using GitHub Actions for continuous integration and deployment.

+This repo is a great starting point for showcasing personal projects.
+Consider adding a `README.md` with a project overview, technologies used, and installation instructions for each project.